Who Can Ride?

 On Day 1, a trained RDA Coach and/or RDA Physiotherapist will assess the rider prior to getting on the horse.
 Over the first few weeks, the rider will be observed and assessed, and goals set.
 You can talk to the Coach at any stage, if you wish to discuss any aspect of our programme.

 Riding helmets are provided and fitted by RDA.
 The helmet will then be named for your child and kept in the helmet cabinet.
 Some riders do not have to wear a helmet for medical or other reasons.
 If this is the case, the rider will be supported by two side walkers whilst riding.

 Riders need to wear long pants, preferably with some stretch (not tight jeans).
 Shorts are not suitable as skin can be pinched in stirrup leathers or rubbed excessively.
 Sturdy covered shoes, boots or trainers.
 In winter, a warm jacket will be needed.

 Riding Therapy Fees

 Fees are $80 per school term.
 An invoice will be sent out at the start of each term.
 Payment can be made by internet transfer, cash or cheque.
 Families may be able to receive support through organisations, such as the Cerebral Palsy Society (Get Physical vouchers) and Ministry of Health Carer Support Scheme.

 If your child cannot ride due to sickness, appointments or trips away, please let us know as soon as possible.
 You will be given your Coach’s phone number to text if your child cannot ride.
 It is important that children ride as much as possible to benefit from our programme.

-We look forward to welcoming you to Henderson RDA and working with you to provide the most benefit to your child.
+We look forward to welcoming you to West Auckland RDA and working with you to provide the most benefit to your child.